yangshun/tech-interview-handbook/preparing/cheatsheet.md

 Interview Cheatsheet
 ==

-This is a straight-to-the-point distilled list of technical interview Do's and Don'ts, mainly for algorithmic interviews.
-Some of these may apply to only phone screens on whiteboard interviews but most will apply to both.
+This is a straight-to-the-point, distilled list of technical interview Do's and Don'ts, mainly for algorithmic interviews.
+Some of these may apply to only phone screens or whiteboard interviews, but most will apply to both.
 I revise this list before each of my interviews to remind myself of them and eventually internalized all of them to the point I do not have to rely on it anymore.

 For a detailed walkthrough of interview preparation, refer to the ["Preparing for a Coding Interview"](./) section.